Submission Deadline: March 22, 2024

 Rules and Judging Criteria for Poster Presentations:

-- At least one student author must be registered for the conference and available via Zoom during the poster presentation period.
+- At least one student author must be registered for the conference and present during the poster presentation period.

 - Presenters must make a PDF of their poster available to the poster competition chair at least one day prior to the competition.